Charlie9009/CI_PP2_UPM/README.md

 * To create the form validation I used [W3 Schools](https://www.w3schools.com/js/js_validation.asp), as a reference and created my own validation.

-* To create the modal for the validation I also used [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp), as a reference and then used the Javascript I'd learned to get the modal, add a loop, add and remove classes.
+* To create the modal for the validation I also used [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp), as a reference and then used the Javascript I had learned to get the modal, add a loop, add and remove classes.

 * The credit for the functionality for sending the form directly to the site owners email goes to [EmailJS](https://www.emailjs.com/).

 * The credit for the content that is fetched in the users page goes to [Regres](https://reqres.in/).

-* For fetching the API I watched alot of videos and searched alot on google to learn it, I did not quite understand it.
+* For fetching the API I watched alot of videos and searched alot on google to learn it.
 In the end I watched and used a bit of code from this tutorial https://www.youtube.com/watch?v=FN_ffvw_ksE&t=1483s.

 * Favicon was used from [Favicon](https://favicon.io/).